What is a pre-nuptial agreement?

 What will drawing up a pre-nuptial agreement involve?

 Some people imagine that pre-nuptial agreements, in England & Wales, are simple "off the shelf" documents.
 However, although some clauses may be standard, every pre-nuptial agreement is a bespoke document tailored to that couple’s specific needs and is only effective where there has been full, formal, written disclosure by each to the other of their respective financial positions and assets.
 Some pre-nuptial agreements will be simpler than others, but some can be highly complex.

 A pre-nuptial agreement will normally list all the assets owned by each party specifying what is to happen to them in the event of a divorce or dissolution of civil partnership.
 It may state what is to happen to the couple’s home, and to the contents and other chattels, whether there should be an order for pension sharing, whether there is to be any spousal support paid and, if so, at what level and for how long, or it may provide for spousal support claims to be dismissed from the outset.
 It may provide that the settlement changes after a specified number of years or in the event of the couple having children.

-The agreement may include any provision which might be ordered by the court from provisions in relation to the children to the couple’s assets and spousal and child maintenance.
+The agreement may include any provision which might be ordered by the court from arrangements for any children to provision for a divorce financial settlement to spousal maintenance and child maintenance

 What happens if I don’t have a pre-nuptial agreement?

 In the absence of a pre-nuptial agreement, there will be no restriction on the orders which a court might consider appropriate to make in the event of the marriage or civil partnership breaking down.
 The parties’ claims will be decided by reference to divorce law as it stands at the time of the divorce or dissolution of civil partnership.